Trend20/TDD-with-react/README.md

 ## Prerequisites of TDD

 One major prerequisite for a developer who is getting into TDD is the ability to detect code smells and how to refactor them into a good design.

+## 2. Getting Started with Jest.

+Jest is a javascript testing framework from Facebook and is mainly used for writing Unit tests while allowing developers to write reliable and fast running tests.

+### Setting up environment for Jest.

+1. Install NodeJS  `npm install node`
+2. Install and Configure Jest `npm install jest --save-dev`.
+You can also install Jest globally using: `npm install jest -g`